Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 You could have used the non-destructive `substitute` if you wanted to create a new data-frame and leave the original `aq` untouched.

-Normally we'd round `mean` up to be consistent, but did not here so you can see the values that were replaced.
+Normally we'd round `mean` to be consistent from a type perspective, but did not here so you can see the values that were replaced.

 ## Dates & times